 · Recommendations for U.S. Hospitals Treating Ebola Patients: http://tinyurl.com/kjr84o4

 National Network of Libraries of Medicine, Middle Atlantic Region (NN/LM MAR)

 The Common Wealth of Public Health & Primary Care Information website has a wealth of free, publicly-available information for healthcare providers.
 The purpose of this website is to support evidence-based decision-making by Virginia's public health and primary care workforce.
 The goal is to provide access to publicly available/open access research information via the Internet.

 The free resources collected here can be used for individual research, clinical practice, interdisciplinary training, keeping abreast with public health & primary care issues and statistics as well as continuing education.
 The guide provides links to resources that are openly available without subscription.

 Links on the left-sidebar enable navigation to information resources on broad topics while tabs at the top of each page lead to more specific information.

 The "How To..." guide and its tabs provide information on how to find articles; how to use PubMed; how to use other databases; how to get journal articles; and how to find e-books.

-This Website was produced through a continuing collaborative partnership between the VCU Libraries and Virginia's Capital and Rappahannock Area Health Education Center (AHEC) programs.
+This website was produced through a collaboration between the VCU Libraries and Virginia's Capital and Rappahannock Area Health Education Center (AHEC) programs.

 This project has been funded in whole or in part with Federal funds from the National Library of Medicine, National Institutes of Health, Department of Health and Human Services, under Contract No. HHS-N-276-2011-00004-C with the University of Maryland Baltimore.